Mind Playing Tricks on Me: References and sampling

 "Mind Playing Tricks on Me" has been referenced and sampled by numerous artists.
 The Kottonmouth Kings made a cover of the song for their 2001 album, Hidden Stash II: The Kream of the Krop.
 The Insane Clown Posse also covered the song with Anybody Killa (also known as ABK) and Lil Wyte on their 2012 album, Smothered, Covered & Chunked.
-Brazilian rapper, Gabriel o Pensador sampled "Mind Playing Tricks on Me" in his song, "Lavagem Cerebral", from the 1993 album, Gabriel o Pensador.
-Rapper Kodak Black sampled the song in his song, Transportin’.
+Rapper Kodak Black sampled the song in his song, "Transportin'".